nnnGi/Nytescript/README.md

 # Nytescript
 ![Python Version](https://img.shields.io/badge/Python-%3E=3.12-blue.svg) \
-It is a simple, interpreted esoteric programming language (esolang) implemented in Python.
+It is a 'simple', interpreted esoteric programming language (Esolang) implemented in Python.
 It's designed to be an easy language to use and remember the syntax for.

 ## Getting Started
 ### Prerequisites